davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

 .. option:: -fno-branch-count-reg

-  Do not use decrement and branch instructions on a count register, but instead generate a sequence of instructions that decrement a register, compare it against zero, then branch based upon the result.
+  Do not use 'decrement and branch' instructions on a count register, but instead generate a sequence of instructions that decrement a register, compare it against zero, then branch based upon the result.
   This option is only meaningful on architectures that support such